Palaiopoli, Andros

 The area of the city is evident from the fortifications that are still visible along its length.
 The center of Paleopolis (or Agora) was to the east, near the port whose remains are still evident today, submerged in the sea.
 Cemeteries are located on the outskirts of town, to the east and west.
 From the remains, the many sculptures and written sources, one can see that the city was well fortified and had a marketplace, theatre, altars and temples.

 The city continued throughout the 6th century AD, as it is evident from the remains of pre-Byzantine basilica churches found in the area.

+The site was surveyed briefly by the British antiquary Theodore Bent in early 1884.

 Archaeological Museum of Palaiopolis

 In 2003, the Archaeological Museum of Palaiopolis opened in a building that was donated by the Basil and Elise Goulandris Foundation.
 The museum houses the archaeological finds from excavations in the area, and it is organized into three thematic units: sculpture, inscriptions, and miscellaneous finds.
 The most important objects in the museum include a sculpture of Pegasus from 6th–5th century BC, a funerary statue of a lion from the 4th century BC, and a portion of an inscribed marble slab containing a hymn to the goddess Isis.